Skip to main content

 Name: Sanders, Charles R.

-Title: Associate Dean for Research, Professor of Biochemistry, Investigator Center Molecular Neurosciences, Professor of Medicine, Aileen M. Lange & Annie Mary Lyle Chair in Cardiovascular Research
+Title: Professor of Biochemistry and Medicine, Investigator: Center for Structural Biology and Institute for Chemical Biology, Professor of Medicine, Aileen M. Lange & Annie Mary Lyle Chair in Cardiovascular Research

 Department: Biochemistry